Sakura Hime: The Legend of Princess Sakura: The Moon People/ Youko

-One of Enju's allies before Enju killed him.
+One of Enju's allies before Enju killed him becausde he betrayed him and went for Asagiri.
 He also drank the moon spring water.
 It was shown that he was Asagiri's lover, who allied himself with Enju solely in the hopes of finding Asagiri again.
 He fell in love with her after she "accidentally" kissed him.
 Ukyo gave her a moonstone bracelet that he made as a token of forgiveness.

 Later, Asagiri gets mad at him because he also gave one to Lady Shimoni and gives the bracelet back to Ukyo saying she don't want it.
-He asks her why she hates him so much and she admits that she loved him and that he was kind to every else.
-He then kisses her on the lips and promises to give Asagiri a moonstone necklace for their wedding.
+He asks her why she hates him so much and she admits that she loves him and but doesn't like that he was kind to every else.
+He then kisses her and promises to give Asagiri a moonstone necklace for their wedding, and that he will only be kind to her by then on.
+Even when he finds out Asagiri burning down their village, he continues to love her.
 Before he gets killed by Enju, he presents her with the necklace.
 Being a snow spirit like Asagiri, he also had the power of snow.
 Soul Symbol: Purity.